Yuanmiao Temple (Huizhou): History

 Yuanmiao Temple was originally built in 633, under the Tang dynasty (618–907).
 It was renamed "Chaoyuan Temple" (朝元观) and later "Kaiyuan Temple" (开元观) after enlarging in 748.

 The temple was restored in 1296 in the reign of Temür Khan in the Yuan dynasty (1271–1368).

 The temple was destroyed and rebuilt many times in the following Ming (1368–1644) and Qing dynasties (1644–1911).

 In 1942, the Hall of Three Purities, Hall of Jade Emperor and wing hall were completely destroyed during the Japanese invasion of the Second Sino-Japanese War.

 In 1966, Mao Zedong launched the ten-year Cultural Revolution, the Red Guards had attacked the temple, almost all of the scriptures, historical documents, and other works of art were either removed, damaged or destroyed in the massive socialist movement.

-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, the policy of religious freedom was implemented.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, a policy of some religious freedom was implemented.
 The temple was renovated and refurbished in 1982.
 That same year, it was officially reopened to the public.

 Under the support of locals, the Hall of Jade Emperor and Hall of Three Purities were added to the temple in 1989.

 Yuanmiao Temple was designated as a municipal-level cultural preservation unit in 1990.